k8sterchi/k8s-business-manager/README.md

 # k8s-business-manager

+## Description
-a command-line application that manages a company's employee database, using Node.js, Inquirer, and MySQL.
+A command-line application that manages a company's employee database, using Node.js, Inquirer, and MySQL.